joemoose/dungeoneers.d20/docs/equipment.md

 ## Weapons

 Most weapons have characteristics that affect their use.
-You can use any weapon effectively you see fit.
+You can use any weapon effectively as you see fit.

 - *Ammo*: Long- and short-range weapons require the listed ammunition to be carried in a body slot.
 - *Long-range*: This weapon can attack a target up to three zones away.